reflexcameras/reflexcamera/usermanual.md

 # Product FAQs

+## How do I update my camera?

+To update your camera’s software, you first need to provide it with an internet connection by switching it to `WiFi receive mode` (see [WiFi receive mode](#wifi-receive-mode)).
+Once the camera is in `WiFi receive mode` and connected to a device with an internet conection:

+1. Open the **Reflex settings webpage** in your browser.
+2. On the **Home Page**, press the `Upgrade`  button.
+3. Wait while the update downloads and installs — the loading indicator will work towards `100%`, and the page will refresh automatically when the update is complete.

+If the page does not refresh automatically after at least 10 minutes, refresh the page manually on your browser and when the page is reloaded press the `Upgrade` button again.
+Wait until the loading indicator reaches `100%` and the page refreshes.

+After the update is finished, it’s recommended to switch the camera back to hotspot mode for normal use (see [Hotspot mode](#hotspot-mode)).
+This mode is better suited to field operation.

 ## How long does a REFLEX Camera last on a Talentcell 12V Lithium-ion Battery Pack, 11.1V/9000mAh 99.9Wh Portable Power Bank Li-ion Battery?

 In summer, you can expect approximately: